kaashif/blog/posts/2022-10-16-infallible.md

 that line of code, you have to read *all lines of code that could possibly be executed before it*.

-(Note: final doesn't save us here and does almost nothing to help)
+(Note: final doesn't save us here and does almost nothing to help - Java has no language level immutability enforcement)

 The solution here is to change the interface of Executor to avoid requiring
 mutation: